Transmission of coronavirus:

 How is coronavirus transmitted?

 According to current information, coronavirus is primarily transmitted as a droplet infection when someone with the disease coughs or sneezes.
 When a person coughs or sneezes, in addition to larger drops, very small droplets may also be created that may remain in the air for a short time in the form of aerosols.
-On present information, however, the risk of airborne infection is low.
+The coronavirus is also transmissible by air in the form of small aerosols.

 In close contact, the corona can also be transmitted by contact if, for example, a person has coughed on his or her hands and has then touched another person.
 The virus can also be transmitted through contact with surfaces on which an affected person’s respiratory secretions have recently landed.
 However, according to current information, surfaces play no significant role in the spread of the virus.